Dotoks/Fitness-tracker/README.md

 ## Introduction
 Fitness-tracker is a web application built on the MVC (Model-View-Controller) architecture.
-The platform allows users to look at recipes and create their own recipes.
-They can also add their body measurements in order to creeate a diet!.
+The platform allows users to look at recipes and create their own ones.
+They can also add their body measurements in order to creeate a diet!

 ## Getting Started